duaneywadey/HTML-CSS-JS-PHP/6_PHP_AND_MYSQL.md

 ### How to create a database in phpmyadmin?

-Before we proceed with the PDO concepts, let's first create a database in MySQL.
+Before we proceed with the PDO concepts, let's first <b>create a database in MySQL</b>.
 Make sure first that you already started MySQL in XAMPP.

 <img src="Images/1_start and stop php mysql.png">